Saraswathy Kandasami

-Saraswathy d/o Kandasami (born 24 September 1968) is a Malaysian politician and lawyer who is currently serving as the Deputy Minister of National Unity in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Aaron Ago Dagang since December 2023 as well as Senator since December 2022.
+Saraswathy d/o Kandasami (born 24 September 1968) is a Malaysian politician and lawyer who has served as the Deputy Minister of National Unity in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Aaron Ago Dagang from December 2023 to December 2025 as well as Senator since December 2022.
 She served as the Deputy Minister of Entrepreneur and Cooperatives Development in the PH administration under Prime Minister Anwar and Minister Ewon Benedick from December 2022 to December 2023.
 She is a member of the People's Justice Party (PKR), a component party of the PH coalition and has served as a Vice President of PKR since July 2022.

 Political career

 Vice President of the People's Justice Party (since 2022)

 After the 2022 PKR party election on 20 July 2022, President of PKR Anwar appointed Saraswathy as the Vice President of PKR, serving alongside four elected Vice Presidents Amirudin Shari, Chang Lih Kang, Nik Nazmi Nik Ahmad and Aminuddin Harun as well as another two appointed Vice Presidents, Awang Husaini Sahari and Nurul Izzah Anwar.